From a data breach investigation of Verizon, roughly one in 10 employees will click on a malicious email.

 A particularly damaging example of phishing is whaling, a sophisticated form of phishing targeting C-suite employees with greater access to high value data.

 Cyber criminals are becoming increasingly creative in their attempts to penetrate businesses and steal information.
 Phishing links can be embedded within articles that appear to be legitimate websites.
 A user's attempt to scroll down to read the rest of an article can result in a click-through to a devious site where your data is captured.

 Spear phishing uses an employee's social media updates to gain information and craft a credible looking email or message.
 An innocent individual thinks he is building his network with promising prospects when in fact he is being preyed upon by a scammer.

-From fake invoices to Facebook email scams, hackers are experts at making emails look realistic and convincing.
-Increasing awareness around common phishing attacks may reduce the chances of an employee clicking on a link that could give hackers access to employee passwords and compromise sensitive business data.
+From fake invoices to Facebook email scams, hackers are experts at making phishing emails look realistic and convincing.
+Increasing awareness around common computer phishing attacks may reduce the chances of an employee clicking on a link that could give hackers access to employee passwords and compromise sensitive business data.

 3) Remind employees to proceed with caution